ssrpw2/human-ai-translation-dictionary/dictionary.md

 **Metaphor:** _“An oasis shimmering in the desert of context.”_
 **Translation Loss Problem:** Humans call this “hallucination,” which hides the geometric cause.
 **Safety Relevance:** Predicts hallucination formation zones.

 ---

-# **SECTION 2 — Activation & Residual Dynamics**

-_The small-scale physics of thought._

-These describe transient or energetic phenomena that arise as activations propagate and decay.

----